louisazhangg/louisazhangg/README.md

 ### Hi!
-I'm Louisa :) 👋
+I'm Louisa 🙂👋

 ### ⭐️ About Me:

 📍 I'm a Computer Science Major at the University of Illinois at Urbana-Champaign
-♟️ I played competitive chess for 8 years— always down for a game!
+♟️ Played competitive chess for 8 years— always down for a game!
-💖 I've been doing boxing for the past couple years!
+💖 Been doing boxing for the past couple years!
 It's now a part of my weekly Saturday routine

 Interested in using software to solve practical problems and make an impact.
 I love working on projects where I can build something useful while picking up new skills along the way! **Feel free to reach out with any opportunities or just to chat on my LinkedIn! 😊**